travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 }
 ```

-By default, the Docker service file has configured that the daemon is accessible via socket activation.
+By default, the Docker service file has configured that the daemon is accessible via [socket activation](http://0pointer.de/blog/projects/socket-activation.html).
 If you'd restart Docker right now, it would complain about having hosts configured both in the service file and in `/etc/docker/daemon.json`.
 To not run into that situation, please run `sudo systemctl edit docker`.
 It opens an editor with a new file where you can override Docker default settings.
 Please add the following in there:

 ```
 [Service]
 ExecStart=
 ExecStart=/usr/bin/dockerd
 ```

+You'll notice that in the above code snippet `ExecStart` gets assigned twice: first time with an empty value and the second time with a new command.
+This is a specific systemd semantic we need to follow here in order to customize the Docker start command.

 After that, issue an `sudo systemctl daemon-reload`, together with a `sudo systemctl restart docker`.